TigerVNC/tigervnc/README.rst

 * vncconfig - a program which is used to configure and control a running instance of Xvnc.

-* x0vncserver - an inefficient VNC server which continuously polls any X display, allowing it to be controlled via VNC.
+* x0vncserver - an inefficient VNC server that continuously polls any X display, allowing it to be controlled via VNC.
 It is intended mainly as a demonstration of a simple VNC server.

 ACKNOWLEDGEMENTS